What’s at stake?

 - what will happen to their pets.

-Your relative’s wishes concerning their care and treatment can be recorded in:
+Your friend or relative’s wishes concerning their care and treatment can be recorded in:

 - a lasting power of attorney for health and welfare